PGComai/stock-analysis/README.md

 Next i
 ```

 After refactoring, the code initialized arrays with a dimension of 12, the number of stock tickers, before everything else.
-This allowed the results for each ticker to be added to the arrays, and then those results were read out to cells at the very end.
+This allowed the results for each ticker to be added to the arrays within the loop, and then those results were read out to cells at the very end.
+Some of the refactored code is shown below.

+'''
+For i = 2 To RowCount
+        ticker = tickers(tickerIndex)

+        '3a) Increase volume for current ticker
+        tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+        '3b) Check if the current row is the first row with the selected tickerIndex.
+        If Cells(i - 1, 1).Value <> ticker And Cells(i, 1).Value = ticker Then

+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

+        End If

+        '3c) check if the current row is the last row with the selected ticker
+         'If the next rowâ€™s ticker doesnâ€™t match, increase the tickerIndex.
+        If Cells(i + 1, 1).Value <> ticker And Cells(i, 1).Value = ticker Then

+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

+            tickerIndex = tickerIndex + 1

+        End If

+    Next i

+    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+    For i = 0 To 11

+        Worksheets("All Stocks Analysis").Activate

+        Cells(4 + i, 1).Value = tickers(i)
+        Cells(4 + i, 2).Value = tickerVolumes(i)
+        Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

+    Next i
+'''